astrofrog/blog-source/content/2013-10-02-mining-acknowledgments-in-ads.md

-Title: Mining acknowledgments in ADS
+Title: Are we acknowledging tools and services enough in Astronomy papers?
 Date: 2013-10-02 12:57
 Category: Coding, Publications
 Tags: Python, Data mining
 Author: Thomas Robitaille
-Slug: mining-acknowledgments-in-ads
+Slug: acknowledging-tools-services-in-papers

 A couple of weeks ago, I attended the 5th [.Astronomy](http://dotastronomy.com/) meeting, which took place in Boston.
 For